-CLIFTON PARK -- A sinkhole on Tulip Terrace in the Clifton Gardens Neighborhood will result in road closures until Thursday, according to the town Highway Department.
+CLIFTON PARK — A sinkhole on Tulip Terrace in the Clifton Gardens Neighborhood caused road closures from early last week until Thursday, according to the town Highway Department.

-A portion of Tulip Terrace between Pumpkin Lane and Teakwood Drive will be closed the town said.
+A portion of Tulip Terrace between Pumpkin Lane and Teakwood Drive was closed down on Monday, the town said.

 The sinkhole developed in the center of the road on Monday morning, according to town Highway Superintendent Dahn Bull.

 A damaged pipe, which runs beneath both lanes of traffic, will be replaced and both catch basins will be rebuilt.

 The reconstruction project began on Wednesday and the road was reopened by Thursday afternoon.